 I MARRIED MY OPPOSITE

 When my husband and I first met we only saw our similarities… there were SO many!
 From the fact our first names both started with “J” to our dreams, goals, and desires.
-This made the whole “courtship” process of 3 months easily do-able.
-When you believe you are marrying the better version of you – where is the hesitation to come from?
+This made the whole “courtship” process of 3 months easily do-able (and blindly agreeable!)
+When you believe you are marrying the better version of you – where is there any hesitation?
 NO WHERE!

-It wasn’t until around the three year mark that I realized how opposite we were.
-The way we were raised: Christian vs Non-Christian, Siblings vs No Siblings, Rented House vs Purchased House… etc, etc. It was as if the “love cloud” that had made all our similar parts the only thing we could see had evaporated and what was left was two complete strangers living in the same house!
+It wasn’t until the three year mark I realized how opposite we were.
+The etherial Newlywed phase had worn off and I began to see differences in every little thing.
+The way we were raised: Christian vs Non-Christian, Siblings vs No Siblings, Rented House vs Purchased House… etc, etc. It was as if the “love cloud” which had made all our similar parts the only thing visible had evaporated and what was left was two complete strangers living in the same house!

-Some of these titles as you can see are not “marriage” or relationship driven, but they are internal personality and over all psychology addressing.
+Some of these titles as you can see are not “marriage” or relationship driven, but they are personality and over all psychology addressing.
 I believe WHOLEHEARTEDLY in what Brian Tracy (author of Focal Point a Proven System to Simplify Your Life, Double Your Productivity, and Achieve Your Goals) calls the “leverage of others knowledge”.
+Let those who have come before you teach you the way!
 If the wheel has already been created… why not drive in their car?

 “I’M A BETTER ME BECAUSE HE IS OPPOSITE OF ME”

 If this post today encouraged you to think positively about the oppositeness of your spouse and how your differences could actually be a strength instead of a weakness, consider saying to yourself “I’m a better me because he/she is the opposite of me.”